Frequently Asked Questions: Bereavement, Cremation and Cemeteries

 Why are there so many different types of grave available at Newcastle upon Tyne Cemeteries?

-We have introduced a wide range of graves to give people as many options as possible when arranging the burial of a loved one.
-For many the lawn grave is considered to be the best option but for others a more traditional, elaborate and larger type of memorial is required.
-You may make an appointment to discuss the choice and location of the grave.
+We have a wide range of graves to give people as many options as possible when arranging the burial of a loved one.
+For many, the lawn grave is considered to be the best option but for others a more traditional, elaborate and larger type of memorial is required.
+You may make an appointment with the cemeteries officer via the Bereavement Services office, to discuss the choice and location for a grave.
+The cemeteries officer or another member of staff will show you a maximum of two areas of the same type, where possible.
+The exceptions to the selection process will be where space can be found in an active area of the cemetery next to an existing family grave, this is not guaranteed.
+The selection process has been introduced to ensure that the cemetery spaces are fully utilised and for logistical purposes for access.

 I have a lawn grave.
 Why can't I put a full memorial over the surface of the grave?